html5genart/html5genart.github.com/source/html5/generative-art/learning-cube/texture_cube.md

 <h2>Advanced processing.js via JavaScript</h2>
 <p>Processing.js Cube</p>

-**Note: runs via a web server or requres local files access in the web browser settings.**
+**Note: runs via a web server or requires local files access in the web browser settings.**

-Converted to the JavaScript language from the Processing code
+Converted to the JavaScript language from the Processing code.
+Original souce code:  [TexturedCube]("http://processing.org/learning/3d/texturecube.html") by Dave Bollinger.

-Original souce code:<a href="http://processing.org/learning/3d/texturecube.html">TexturedCube</a>
-by Dave Bollinger.

 You can use the mouse to drag and rotate the textured cube.